Chaotic/turbulent cross-helical MHD dynamo: from laboratory to the Sun: Cross-helicity and Kolmogorov's phenomenology

 \subsection{Spontaneous breaking of local reflectional symmetry}

-Even in the cases with zero (or negligible) net cross-helicity, spatially confined (localized) cross-helicity density $({\bf u}({\bf x},t)\cdot {\bf b}({\bf x},t))$ can be rather large in chaotic/turbulent flows \cite{mene,sch,b5}.
-Since the velocity field ${\bf u}$ is a polar vector and the magnetic field ${\bf b}$ is an axial vector, the presence of nonzero local cross-helicity is linked to the absence of local reflection symmetry, indicating a form of local spontaneous reflection symmetry breaking \cite{b5}.\\
+Even in the cases with zero (or negligible) net cross-helicity, spatially confined (localized) cross-helicity density $({\bf u}({\bf x},t)\cdot {\bf b}({\bf x},t))$ can be rather large in chaotic/turbulent flows \cite{mene,sch}.
+Since the velocity field ${\bf u}$ is a polar vector and the magnetic field ${\bf b}$ is an axial vector, the presence of nonzero local cross-helicity is linked to the absence of local reflection symmetry, indicating a form of local spontaneous reflection symmetry breaking.\\

-The localized spontaneous symmetry breaking leads to the formation of blobs with nonzero cross- and magnetic helicity \cite{mt,ber4,moff1,moff2}.
+The localized spontaneous symmetry breaking leads to the formation of blobs with nonzero cross- and magnetic helicity \cite{mt,ber4,moff1,moff2,ber1,b5}.
 The magnetic surfaces of these blobs can be defined by the boundary conditions: ${\bf b_n}\cdot {\bf n}=0$, with ${\bf n}$ representing a unit vector perpendicular to the blob's boundary.
-The magnetic helicity (and its adiabatic conservation) significantly reduces energy dissipation in such blobs \cite{moff1}, leading to their prolonged existence in chaotic or turbulent settings.
+The magnetic helicity (along with its adiabatic conservation) greatly lessens energy dissipation in these blobs \cite{moff1}, resulting in their extended lifespan within chaotic or turbulent settings.

 The localized in the blob with number $j$ and volume $V_j$ sign-defined cross-helicity

 is an ideal invariant \cite{mt} (here `+' or `-' denotes the blob's helicity sign).

 Then, one can consider the total sign-defined ideal (adiabatic) invariant